ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

    If these addresses conflict with your local network configuration, you will need to edit the ``Vagrantfile`` to change the IP addresses.
    You will then need to generate a new set of certificates and keys using the Flocker CLI ``flocker-ca`` tool and copy these to the virtual machines.
    This will also require you to start the node services manually.
-   Therefore if your IP addresses conflict with the tutorial, please see the full :doc:`installation instructions <../installing/index>` for more information.
+   Therefore if your IP addresses conflict with the tutorial, please see the full :ref:`installation instructions <installflocker>` for more information.

 .. warning::